 Also Read: Importance of CAT in MBA Admissions

-CAT vs. GMAT: Is There a Difference in the Exam Pattern?
+Is There a Difference in the CAT and GMAT Exam Patterns?

 There are several fundamental differences between the exam patterns of these exams.
-Please refer to the table below to see a few distinctions between GMAT and CAT exam pattern in 2023:
+Please refer to the table below to see a few distinctions between the GMAT and CAT exam pattern in 2025:

 Distinctive Features | GMAT | CAT |